LearnTeachCode/intro-javascript-class/week-2/2-6-group-project-hangman.md

   // Otherwise, if player just became level 7 or higher: console.log("Here we'd give the player a golden necklace");

-} else if (newplayerLevel >= 3) {

-  // Otherwise, if player just became level 3 or higher: console.log("Here we'd give the player a silver arrow");

-} else {

-  // Otherwise, for any other case: console.log("Here we'd give the player a loaf of bread");

 }
 ```